domRiddle/ASF/Low-memory-setup.md

 - Make use of `ShutdownOnFarmingFinished`.
 Active bot takes more resources than deactivated one.
 It's not a significant save, as the state of bot still needs to be kept, but you're saving some amount of resources, especially all resources related to networking, such as TCP sockets.
 You need only one active bot to keep ASF instance running, and you can always bring up other bots if needed.
 - Keep your bots number low.
 Not `Enabled` bot instance takes less resources, as ASF doesn't bother starting it.
 Also keep in mind that ASF has to create a bot for each of your configs, therefore if you don't need to `!start` given bot and you want to save some extra memory, you can temporarily rename `Bot.json` to e.g. `Bot.json.bak` in order to avoid creating state for your disabled bot instance in ASF.
 This way you won't be able to `!start` it without rename and ASF restart, but ASF also won't bother keeping state of this bot in memory, leaving room for other things (very small save, in 99.9% cases you shouldn't bother with it, just keep your bots with `Enabled` of `false`).
 - Fine-tune your configs.
 Especially global ASF config has many variables to adjust, for example by increasing `LoginLimiterDelay` you'll bring up your bots slower, which will allow already started instance to fetch badges in the meantime, as opposed to bringing up your bots faster, which will take more resources as more bots will do major work (such as parsing badges) at the same time.
 The less work that has to be done at the same time - the less memory used.
+- Enable `BackgroundGCPeriod` by setting it to `1` or `2`.
+This can help to keep memory low while sacrificing only a bit of constant CPU power for doing so.
 - As last resort, you can tune ASF for `MinMemoryUsage` through `OptimizationMode` **[global config property](https://github.com/JustArchi/ArchiSteamFarm/wiki/Configuration#global-config)**.
 Read carefully its purpose, as this is serious performance degradation for nearly no memory benefits.

 Those are a few things you can keep in mind when dealing with memory usage.
 However, those things don't have any "crucial" matter on memory usage, because memory usage comes mostly from things ASF has to deal with, and not from internal structures used for cards farming.